Saffron Walden Quakers

 Don’t forget to check out our national website too www.quaker.org.uk to find out more about national goings on.

-If you would be interested in receiving the National Outreach newsletter please go to:-
+If you would be interested in receiving the National Outreach newsletter Quake! please go to:-

-The next local newsletter will come out on or around the 28th February.
+The next local newsletter will come out on or around the 27th March.
 Please let me know any dates or information you would like me to include.
-I have included below and as an attachment to this mail, the collections list for 2018 for your information.

 March 4th Water Aid